jackyzha0/jackyzha0.github.io/content/toc/directory.md

 ---

 ## Intro
 A personal [digital garden](posts/digital-gardening.md) and [organizing system](thoughts/organizing-systems.md) for all my ramblings and thoughts.
-This is the index page so that the library is *somewhat* useful to all of you random internet strangers.

 > [A library without an index](https://www.theatlantic.com/technology/archive/2016/06/knowledge-compendia/485507/) becomes paradoxically [less informative](https://en.wikipedia.org/wiki/The_Library_of_Babel) as it grows. -- Jorge Luis Borges